 Darlinghurst Gaol, on the hill at the top of Oxford Street, is one of the largest standing colonial projects left in Sydney, and yet, many Sydneysiders barely notice it anymore.

-Construction of the gaol started with convict labour in 1821, the position of the gaol on the high ridge overlooking the town meant to be a reminder to those labouring below of the power of the state.
-A lack of funds however saw it sit idle, with no prisoners inside its massive walls for the next twenty years.
+Construction of the gaol started with convict labour in 1822, the position of the gaol on the high ridge overlooking the town meant to be a reminder to those labouring below of the power of the state.
+A lack of funds however saw it sit idle, with no prisoners inside its massive walls for the next nineteen years.

-Building restarted in 1835, with a new model prison design: a central round solitary wing, with seven radiating arms and the Governor’s office in the shape of a panopticon.
+Building restarted in 1836, with a new model prison design: a central round observation building, with seven radiating arms and the Governor’s office in the shape of a panopticon.
 Although built using convict labour, by the time it was ready for use in 1841 the convict system had finished.

 Located at Taylor Square at the top of Oxford Street, the transfer of male and female prisoners from the old gaol near Circular Quay was done by parading them through the town and up to the new gaol, one of the first parades on a street that would become world famous for parades.